Watch and Learn: Learning to Use Computers from Online Videos: Related Work

-Exploration-based approaches such as BAGEL~\citep{murty2024bagel}, NNetNav~\citep{murty2025nnetscape}, Explorer~\citep{pahuja-etal-2025-explorer}, and OS-Genesis~\citep{osgenesis} generate training data by letting agents explore websites and retroactively labeling their interactions with task instructions.
-This paradigm yields scalable but often noisy data, with alignment and accuracy depending heavily on heuristics or MLLM labeling.
-Other methods leverage online resources: Synatra~\citep{ou2024synatra} and AgentTrek~\citep{xu2025agenttrek} transform textual tutorials into executable trajectories, while TongUI~\citep{zhang2025tongui} aggregates a massive corpus of multimodal tutorials (text and screencast videos) into GUI interaction data.
-These approaches demonstrate that web-scale instructional content can provide diverse coverage across applications, but they rely primarily on off-the-shelf MLLMs to label trajectories, which often introduces brittleness or misalignment.
+Exploration-based synthesis methods such as BAGEL~\citep{murty2024bagel}, NNetNav~\citep{murty2025nnetscape}, Explorer~\citep{pahuja-etal-2025-explorer}, and OS-Genesis~\citep{osgenesis} let agents explore websites and retroactively label interactions with task instructions.
+This yields large-scale data but often introduces noise, since quality depends heavily on heuristics or multimodal LLM labeling.

+Tutorial-driven synthesis leverages online instructional resources.
+Synatra~\citep{ou2024synatra} and AgentTrek~\citep{xu2025agenttrek} convert textual tutorials into executable trajectories, while TongUI~\citep{zhang2025tongui} aggregates multimodal tutorials (text and screencast videos) into GUI data.
+These works show that web-scale content can broaden coverage across applications, though reliance on off-the-shelf LLMs often leads to brittleness and misalignment.